0-knight/repo-on-arbitrum/README.md

 | **Balance Sheet** | Full value both sides, SLR burden | Netting possible, SLR optimized for Basel III |
 | **Rate Structure** | Floating only, no maturity | Fixed-term, fixed-rate → yield curve → derivatives |

----

-# Why This Exists
+## Why This Exists

 Arbitrum enables **tokenized U.S. Treasuries to exist on-chain**.
-Treasury bills, notes, and bonds — real government securities represented as ERC-20 tokens, tradable 24/7.
+Treasury bills, notes, and bonds — real government debt instruments represented as ERC-20 tokens, tradable 24/7.

 But putting Treasuries on-chain is only the first step.
 The next question is: **what can you do with them?**

 In traditional finance, the answer is obvious.
 You **finance them through the repo market**.

 A dealer holding $100M in U.S. Treasuries does not let them sit idle.
-Those securities are continuously used as collateral to borrow cash, fund trading positions, and manage liquidity.
+Those Treasuries are continuously used as collateral to borrow cash, fund trading positions, and manage liquidity.
 The Treasury repo market is one of the most critical funding markets in the global financial system.

 Today, the U.S. Treasury repo market processes **several trillion dollars of transactions every single day**.
 It is the primary liquidity backbone for banks, dealers, hedge funds, and money market funds.

 However, **on-chain today the only lending primitive is pool-based lending**: Aave, Compound, Morpho.

 These protocols were designed for **fungible crypto tokens** like ETH and WBTC.
 They work well for that purpose.
-But they are not designed for institutional securities financing, and therefore are not suitable for Treasury repo markets.
+But they are not designed for institutional Treasury financing, and therefore are not suitable for Treasury repo markets.

 ---

-# The Problem with Pools for Securities Financing
+## The Problem with Pools for Treasury Financing

-## Tax Treatment
+### Tax Treatment

-When securities are deposited into a lending pool smart contract, the transfer of tokens may be interpreted as a **disposition event** under tax rules.
+When Treasuries are deposited into a lending pool smart contract, the transfer of tokens may be interpreted as a **disposition event** under tax rules.

-For institutions managing large portfolios of securities, this creates uncertainty around potential capital gains treatment.
+For institutions managing large portfolios of Treasuries, this creates uncertainty around potential capital gains treatment.
 Even if the intent is simply to borrow cash, the mechanics of transferring assets into a smart contract vault can introduce **tax ambiguity** that institutional participants are unwilling to accept.

 In traditional repo markets, this issue does not exist.
 Repo transactions are clearly classified as **secured financing transactions**, not asset sales.